Welcome to today's edition of the Rush 24-7 podcast.

 So I mentioned this story in conjunction with Ted Cruz saying on the radio today that if he sees a path to victory, he might restart his campaign.

-And then here you've got this guy, Curly Haugland, profiled again at Politico today, as the establishment's last hope to uh to stop Trump.
+And then here you've got this guy, Curly Haugland, profiled again at Politico Today as the establishment's last best hope to stop Trump.

-There are still people trying to uh make sure that Trump does not get the nomination.
+There are still people trying to make sure that Trump does not get the nomination, no matter what happens delegate-wise.

 Don't kid yourselves on that.

-And you've got Mark Alpern, who's part of the group, and McKinnon, and they proudly call themselves no labels, which means they're they're uh they're just they're conservatives, but well, no, they're not.
+And you've got Mark Halperin, who's part of the group, and McKinnon, and they proudly call themselves no labels, which means they're Just they're conservatives, but well, no, they're not.

 But yet they're still Republicans.